thedude0606/options/DECISIONS.md

 - **Alternatives Considered**: Combining callbacks into a single function
 - **Consequences**: Cleaner code organization with separate callbacks for different functionality, while avoiding conflicts

+### Analytics Architecture
+- **Decision**: Implement modular analytics components for options Greeks and strategy analysis
+- **Rationale**: Allows for independent development and testing of different analytics features
+- **Alternatives Considered**: Monolithic analytics engine
+- **Consequences**: More maintainable code with better separation of concerns, easier to extend with new analytics

 ## Technology Selections

 ### Backend